AhmedKamal/ahmedkamal.github.io/README.md

-# blog.davidebbo.com
+# ahmedkamal.github.io

-So here is my blog.
-I suck I styling, so I shamelessly got inspiration from Haacked's blog :)
+I used the theme of Haacked and David Ebbo Blog  :)